ssoni1/SentimentAnalysis_RussiaUkriane-Invasion/README.md

 # SentimentAnalysis_RussiaUkriane-Invasion

-Abstract The purpose of this paper is to get a sentimental understanding on the recent invasion of Ukraine by Russia.
-Through this paper we aim to analyze the emotions of the world news and the tweets that were posted on twitter on keywords related to the invasion.
-Such as ‘Russian invasion of Ukraine ', ‘Ukraine war’, ‘Russia war’, ‘Ukraine vs Russia', ‘Russia-Ukraine war’, ‘RussiaUkraine conflict’.
+The purpose of this project is to get a sentimental understanding of the recent invasion of Ukraine by Russia.
+Through this project, we aim to analyze the emotions of the world news and the tweets that were posted on Twitter on keywords related to the invasion.
+Such as ‘Russian invasion of Ukraine ', ‘Ukraine war’, ‘Russia war’, ‘Ukraine vs Russia', ‘Russia-Ukraine war’, ‘Russia-Ukraine conflict’.
 We investigated the subject of sentiment analysis of the Ukraine and Russia conflict.
 In this research, created a corpus of Ukrainian and Russian news, and labeled each text with one of three categories: positive, negative, or neutral.
 The hypothesis of the overall project is that we expect the overall sentiment to be negative.

 The project contains two notebooks: